 Oh boy.

 Their van finally pulled into the driveway around 10:30 pm, over 12 hours later, and they retold a more elaborate version of their trip’s story as we lounged on the comfy sofas and chairs in the living room, everyone trying their hardest not to doze off from fatigue.
-We all agreed that sleeping in on Saturday morning sounded like a great idea—along with an extra cup of coffee or two!
+We all agreed that sleeping in on Saturday morning sounded like a great idea — along with an extra cup of coffee or two!

-We spent most of the weekend reading novels and newspapers, slowly snacking and sipping coffee, and watching Postseason baseball all day long (my grandma was the one who taught me to keep score as a 9-year-old and basically started my obsession!).
+We spent most of the weekend reading novels and newspapers, slowly snacking and sipping coffee, and watching postseason baseball all day long (my grandma was the one who taught me to keep score as a 9-year-old and basically started my obsession!).
 Everyone loved the hours of quiet relaxation and rejuvenation, especially after the long week at work and crazy drive up here!

 While our family conversed and interacted, I started to notice certain traits my dad had inherited from Grandpa.
 Things like his strong intuition (that’s almost always right!), his analytical mind that excels at problem solving, his creativity and eye for design, his love of sports and appreciation of art, and the methodical way he starts the day with coffee and the newspaper.